Supporting drought-affected communities

 Local leaders know what will make the biggest difference at times like these.
 But their isolation and small size make it hard for communities to raise the funds they need at the best of times; in the worst of times, like now, they can't undertake projects that will benefit them and address the challenges they are facing.

 That’s where FRRR comes in.
 FRRR makes grants to local not-for-profit groups for activities and services that address the most pressing needs.
+Most of these flow through our Tackling Tough Times Together program.

 Our special tax status means that we can direct philanthropic funding to organisations that normally aren’t eligible for this kind of support.
 Since 2000, FRRR has distributed more than $80 million in grants to over 8,500 communities and provided substantial capacity building support, with a particular focus on small rural communities of fewer than 10,000 people.
 Check out this map to see the communities we’ve supported.